ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

     d) Click Activate
     e) To close the confirmation message, click OK.
 At this point, BIG-IP will reboots automatically

-3. If you cannot access Configuration Utility, run the following from command line to boot from a previously working software version:
+3. If you cannot access Configuration Utility, run the following from command line to boot from a previously working software version;

     a) Log in to the command line
     b) Find the volume name by running the following;